Cantone dei Grigioni

 The cultural diversity, the beautiful countryside and the effective infrastructure with hospitable hotels, mountain railways, baths, spas and sports facilities are decisive factors in making Graubünden a leading vacation destination both in winter and in summer.
 Every region has its own specific character in this "land of 150 valleys".

 Graubünden lives on tourism; the revenues from tourism provide about half of the jobs and incomes of the population of Graubünden.
 Every year, about eleven million visitors spend the night in the 170 000 beds.
 With its world famous resorts Davos Klosters and Engadin St. Moritz and many other large or "small and distinct" resorts with their own personal charm, Graubünden is currently a leading provider for leisure on the international market.

-Graubünden is the only tri-lingual canton in Switzerland where 64 per cent of the population speak German, 13 per cent Romansh, 11 per cent Italian and 13 per cent other languages.
+Graubünden is the only tri-lingual canton in Switzerland where 76 per cent of the population speak German, 14 per cent Romansh, 10 per cent Italian.
 Multilingualism is also present in schools and in the administration.
 The Romansh language area is divided into different regions and dialects: Vallader is spoken in the Lower Engadine Valley and Müstair Valley, Puter in Upper Engadine, Sursilvan in the Bündner Oberland, Sutsilvan in Domleschg and in Schams, and Sumiran in Oberhalbstein and in the Albula Valley.
 Romansch Grischun is mainly used as the common written language.